-If you call our attorneys to discuss a Maryland medical malpractice case, the process involves seven steps:
+If you call our attorneys to discuss a Maryland medical malpractice case, we will talk to you about the steps involved in the process of bringing a malpractice claim in Maryland.

 Step 2: If you may have a medical negligence case, you are transferred to speak to a Maryland medical malpractice lawyer.
 We will answer any questions that you may have about your case and how these cases proceed.
 During this conversation, we will mutually decide whether our law firm should further investigate your case.